EugeneDenkevich/Travel-Assistant-Bot/Readme.md

 # Travel-Assistant Bot
-## This bot was created to help clients find manors and help owners to public their offers
+This bot was created to help clients find manors and help owners to public their offers

+### Used:
+- Aiogram
+- MySQL
+- APScheduler

+### Done:
+- Registration
+- logging in
+- logging out
+- slider galerias
+- searching
+- notification
+- orders
+- filter checkbox
+- client’s and admin’s pars

 Firstly configure the .env.exapmple file and type:
 ```bash